 09 of 10

-The beautiful thing about Casamigos Tequila is that it is not a bold tequila taste, it is smooth and subtle.
-This makes it the perfect introductory tequila for drinkers who are new to the premium market.
+The beautiful thing about Casamigos Tequila is that it is not a bold tequila taste.
+Instead, it's smooth and subtle, making it a perfect introductory tequila for drinkers who are new to the premium market.

-Another benefit is that the blanco and reposado tequilas from Casamigos are both priced under $50 a bottle.
-The añejo is just over that.
+Another advantage is that the blanco and reposado tequilas from Casamigos are both priced under $50 a bottle (the añejo is just over that).
 This is a price point that is not over the top, but in reach for many drinkers, even if it is just for special occasions.

 10 of 10

-It is hard to find faults in the tequilas of Don Julio.
-They are readily available, super smooth, and richly flavored.
-They have the distinct tequila flavors that we love and their aged tequilas are particularly impressive.
+It's hard to find faults in the tequilas of Don Julio.
+They are readily available, super smooth, and richly flavored with the distinct tequila flavors that make the spirit special.
+The brand's aged tequilas are particularly impressive.

 Actually, for the price differences, Don Julio Reposado and Añejo are a better deal than the brand's blanco, which seems slightly overpriced compared to its older companions.
 At $40 to $60 for the entire range, these are in a decent price range for the quality they offer.

-The quality of your cocktails made with any of Don Julio's tequilas is going to be significant compared to many of the alternatives.
+The improvement in cocktails made with any of Don Julio's tequila is going to be significant compared to many of the alternatives.
 If you are looking to mix up some of the best tequila cocktails you can afford, these are the tequilas you want in your bar.
 One recipe you'll certainly want to try with any expression is the intriguing espaloma.